 Of course, the headlamp can run for that long because the ultralow setting only puts out 1 lumen, which basically means you’ll only be able to see a few feet in front of you.

 But if you don’t plan on leaving the campground, a few feet is all you’ll need.

 So if extended battery life and usage are your top priority, the Nitecore HC60 is the best headlamp for you, by far.

 BEST FOR RUNNING

-For extreme hikers or night runners, we recommend this BioLite headlamp.
+For extreme hikers or night runners, we recommend the BioLite Headlamp 330.
 It’s very slim and features an ergonomic, no-bounce fit.
-This allows you to climb, run or jump with steady light and no discomfort.
-Plus, moisture-wicking fabric gets rid of sweat as you grind away.
+This allows you to climb, run or jump with a steady light and no discomfort.
+Plus, the moisture-wicking fabric gets rid of sweat as you grind away.

 Headlamps with a removable flashlight can be very convenient.
 You get quick access for seeing into crevices, working at a campsite or providing light for someone else.
 We like this one from Wowtac because it’s not too expensive at $30 and the flashlight is compact yet powerful with 1,050 lumens.

 If you’re not big on wild adventures but love getting out to campsites on the reg, then you might want to consider a multipack of headlamps.
 Multipack options frequently include less-than-stellar headlamps, but they’re useful because you’ll either always have a backup headlamp or you can throw your headlamps in multiple places like your pack, your car or your tent bag to make sure you always have one.
 You can always throw one on the table next to your door for late-night jogging or dog-walking too.